 - The links between research, higher education and innovation should reinforce in the field of AI;

-- Continued and further education for professionals should be ensured (e.g. by offering MOOCs such as the Elements of AI course).
+- Continued and further education for professionals should be ensured (e.g. by offering MOOCs such as the course).

 The following initiatives will serve to evaluate changes in skill needs on the labour market due to AI developments, and to get ready for them: